alex35mil/dotfiles/user/bin/zellij/runner/README.md

 zellij-runner my-session my-layout
 ```

-To exit the runner, hit `Esc` at any point.
+To exit the runner, hit `Esc` on session selector screen, or `Ctrl-C` on any screen.

 ## Configuration
 ### Layouts